markybuilds/nba-stat-projections/memory-bank/activeContext.md

 - What cloud provider is most cost-effective for our Kubernetes deployment?
 - How to optimize the CI/CD pipeline for faster deployments?
 - Should we implement canary deployments for safer releases?
+- What's the optimal strategy for WebSocket message batching for high-volume updates?
+- Should we implement a message queue between the backend and WebSocket server for scalability?
+- How can we best implement WebSocket authentication for secure connections?
+- What metrics should we track to monitor scheduler health and job execution status?
+- What fallback mechanisms should we implement for failed data updates?

 ## Next Steps